meatnordrink/uplift-blog/_posts/2019-06-26-Depression-App.md

 ## A CBT-based app may be the best choice

-Cognitive behavioral therapy (CBT) has more evidence that it reduces depression than any other psychological treatment in existence[^iii][^iv].
+Cognitive behavioral therapy (CBT) has more evidence that it reduces depression than any other psychological treatment in existence<sup>iii][^iv</sup>.
 Unlike traditional talk therapy, which often tries to pinpoint past events that have *caused* depression, CBT focuses on what’s happening now in your life to *maintain* depression.

 CBT teaches skills like confronting negative thoughts, scheduling enjoyable activities into your day, and problem solving.
 Compared to other therapies, CBT is typically of shorter duration, between 10 and 20 sessions.

-Over the last 20+ years, internet-delivered CBT programs (iCBT) have undergone extensive scientific scrutiny and are regarded as “effective, acceptable, and practical[^v].”
+Over the last 20+ years, internet-delivered CBT programs (iCBT) have undergone extensive scientific scrutiny and are regarded as “effective, acceptable, and practical<sup>v</sup>.”
 Outcomes with iCBT programs are comparable to traditional face-to-face CBT.

 With an iCBT program, you complete “sessions:” 20- to 60-minute skills-based lessons that you complete on your own and at your own pace.
 Between sessions you do homework challenges and practice skills learned.

 Some countries, such as the UK, Netherlands, New Zealand, and Australia, even provide iCBT programs free for residents (frequently through physician referral).
 Beating the Blues is an example of such a program.
 However, [Beating the Blues](http://www.beatingtheblues.co.uk/) and many similar iCBT programs are available for web browsers only rather than apps, and are not optimized for smartphone browsers.

 While many apps contain some elements of CBT, currently, [UpLift] is the only mobile app that includes a complete course of CBT.
 It’s modeled off the first wave of iCBT programs but is more advanced and interactive.
-Pilot data has shown UpLift can reduce depressive symptoms by 50% in as little as one month[^vi].
+Pilot data has shown UpLift can reduce depressive symptoms by 50% in as little as one month<sup>vi</sup>.

 ## Are you a good fit for a depression app?